zer0cache/matic-docs/docs/develop/alchemy.md

 ### Step 5: Check your Balance

-To double check our balance is there, let’s make an [eth\_getBalance](https://docs.alchemy.com/alchemy/apis/polygon-api/eth_getbalance) request using [Alchemy’s composer tool](https://composer.alchemyapi.io/).
+To double-check our balance is there, let’s make an [eth\_getBalance](https://docs.alchemy.com/alchemy/apis/polygon-api/eth_getbalance) request using [Alchemy’s composer tool](https://composer.alchemyapi.io/).
 Select "Polygon" as the chain, "Polygon Mumbai" as the network, "eth_getBalance" as the method, and input your address.
 This will return the amount of MATIC in our wallet.
 Check out [this video](https://youtu.be/r6sjRxBZJuU) for instructions on how to use the composer tool!

 After you input your Metamask account address and click “Send Request”, you should see a response that looks like this: